assap-org/assap/README.md

 npm install -g node-gyp
 ```

-3. Install node package for Windows (It takes a while, be patient).
+3. Install node package only for Windows (It takes a while, be patient).
 ```
 npm install --global --production windows-build-tools
 ```